explysm/yikegame-website/README.md

 ---

-Please report all bugs & issues in [here](https://github.com/explysm/yikegame-website/issues)
+Please report all bugs & issues in [here](https://github.com/explysm/yikegame-website/issues), or on the [discord](https://yike.games/discord).

 # Announcement

 There is now an app for this!
 You can download it for [Windows & Linux](https://github.com/explysm/yikegames/releases)!

-The app has a bit more features, but not by a lot.
-Includes a way better game browser than the one on games.yike.games,  and a revamped chat page with better mention highlighting, and even an online user list!
-Also, better UI (the games website will soon get removed & fully replaced by the desktop version)